stennety/mywebsite/about.md

 Hi there!
 I'm Helder S. Viana and I work as developer and DBA for the last years.
 Right now my main tecnhical skills are development in .net (C# and VB.net), T-SQL, C/AL (Dynamics NAV), PHP and some other stuff.

+### Early days

+It all started during my childhood in the afternoons spent playing Pac-Man in my father's work.
+This was my first contact with computers.
+The game was very lively and fast, I remember myself, and the OS I'm sure it was DOS... years later here I am on the other side of the barricade developing software as if there was no tomorrow.

 ### Experience